tonzowonzo/SAR_utils/README.md

 At some point I will add true implementations of papers that copy their architecture exactly, but for now it's a slightly modified combination of the two.

+For now the requirements.txt is wrong, I will fix this as soon as I have a nice environment locally.
+More models will also be added soon, with the skip connections included for the residual noise calculations.

 Examples: ICEYE:
 Speckled:
 <img src="https://github.com/tonzowonzo/SAR_utils/blob/main/examples/iceye/iceye_speckled.PNG?raw=true">